ChenLiu-1996/CitationMap/README.md

 </div>

-**You DO NOT need to fork this repo unless you want to make custom changes.**
+**You DO NOT need to fork this repo unless you want to make custom changes!
+One line to install and almost one line to run.**

 <br>